lambdista/try/README.md

 a more *fluent interface* to deal with exceptions.

 ## Build ##
-This project is managed with [Maven](http://maven.apache.org/) project.
-So it can be built using:
+This project is managed with [Maven](http://maven.apache.org/) so it can be built using:

 ```
 $ git clone https://github.com/typesafely/try.git